vascokk/rivus_cep/README.md

 There is a number of limitations/TODOs:

-- using event aliases is mandatory (too lazy to implement a check for event parameter name duplication :) ) ;
+- using event aliases is mandatory;
 - no benchmarks;
 - needs extensive testing.